Joshh3ro/react_boilerplate/README.md

 How to start your project

 Get NodeModules
-- NPM Install
+- npm install .

-Boom Done
+Boom it's that simple